 The file should be in the global folder.

 For beginners, here is how to locate that folder and upload or create the file I’m talking about.
 First, log in to your cPanel account, or use any FTP software like FileZilla or Cyberduck.
 Then, log in and click on File Manager in cPanel or just log in with FTP and you’ll get the “public HTML” directory, click on it and you’ll be able to see your entire site files.

 Then, access your theme by clicking on wp-content.

 Now, you’ll get more files, just find themes and double-click on it to open.

 Of course, you can find your X Theme and also, the child theme.
 If you’re not using a child theme, you should, you can download it from your member area, and it will speed up your theme as well.

 When you open the x-child, you’ll get the following files when you should open the one called framework as this screenshot:

-The next step, you’ll find views, open it, and click on global:
+In the next step, you’ll find views, open it, and click on Global:

 That’s it, you successfully modified the way the theme uses the title tag.
 Clear your WordPress cache and then visit any post and you’ll see your theme uses H1 tags only once per page.
 I hope this helped.